heidi-holappa/tira-labra-2022/documentation/weekly-report-5.md

   - The manual extensive tests have a broad except to catch some information in the events that the compression fails for any given reason.
 I propose that given the scope of this project this is useful, as the compression works with limited character set and tests can easily fail in different ways due to a file containing unsupported characters.
 Or should I try to diagnose the most common errors and create more specific exceptions?

 ## Pylint and Pytest - status update
 Most Pylint issues have been addressed and at the time of writing this Pylint-score is 9.89.
 Five open issues exists.
 In the previous section I had a question regarding couple of these issues.
+At the moment of writing the branch coverage is at 86 percent.
+Especially the service classes need more extensive tests.
+Now that the algorithms are more optimized, I can next week write tests for even larger files.

 ## Next steps
 - Improve tests